FrostSource/resin_watch/workshop_description.md

 The watch model has no underside and was quickly put together by modifying a base asset.
 If you are a modeller and want to create a custom watch model for this addon please get in touch!

-The directional indicator does not correctly point to resin when the watch is upside down (hard to notice unless you hold the watch over your head with inverted mode).
+[strike]The directional indicator does not correctly point to resin when the watch is upside down (hard to notice unless you hold the watch over your head with inverted mode).[/strike]

 The watch will not track resin that has not been spawned yet, because of this the counter might not appear consistent but this is normal behaviour.